 - sonnenBatterie by Sonnen

-Solar providers and installers will be required to meet a set of standards.
+Solar providers and installers are required to meet a set of standards in order to qualify for the HBS.
 These include CEC accreditation, contribution to the South Australian economy and company reputation.
-Many providers are basing their claims on these criteria alone, but the accreditation process is yet to be finalised.

 What can you do?